 - Failing to obey the rules of the road, including local traffic laws and signage;

 - Failing to maintain an appropriate “space cushion” between the truck and other objects;

-- Failing to allow a adequate stopping distance.
-This is especially true when driving at night, on secondary roads, or along hilly or curvy roads; and
+- Failing to allow an adequate stopping distance.
+This is especially true when driving at night, on secondary roads, or along hilly or curvy roads, and

 - Failing to keep windows and mirrors clean.

-- Failure to properly secure the load and failure to regularly inspect the truck.
+- Failure to properly secure the load and failure to inspect the truck regularly.

 Who Employs the Truck Driver?